How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 But maintenance does not stop time.

-A well-maintained furnace still reaches the end of its internal lifespan.
-A carefully inspected roof still cycles out.
-Materials fatigue.
-Components age.
+A well-maintained furnace can still reach the end of its internal lifespan.
+A carefully inspected roof can still cycle out.
+Materials fatigue, components wear, and systems eventually need replacement even when you’ve taken good care of them.

-If you want to understand how to plan for major home repairs intelligently, separating those two ideas is foundational.
+If you want to understand how to plan for major home repairs in a practical way, separating those two ideas is foundational.

 The Comfort — and Limits — of the 1% Rule

-You’ve likely heard the advice to save 1% to 4% of your home’s value each year for repairs and maintenance.
+You’ve probably heard the advice to save 1% to 4% of your home’s value each year for maintenance and repairs.
+As a starting point, that rule isn’t unreasonable.
+It creates forward motion, and forward motion is useful.

 Seasoned Advice: Rules of thumb are helpful when you don’t yet know your systems.
 Once you do, the conversation becomes calmer — and more precise.